Tales of the Abyss: Setting

+Characters

+The game primarily follows Luke fon Fabre, a teenage son of the Kimlasca King's sister who has suffered from amnesia ever since he was kidnapped seven years prior.
+He encounters Tear Grants, a member of the Order of Lorelei who seeks the death of her brother, Luke's teacher Van Grants.
+As Luke and Tear meet and return to Kimlasca, they meet several other characters including Jade Curtiss from the Malkuth military forces, Fon Master Ion from Daath and his guardian Anise.
+They are also joined by Kimlasca's Guy Cecil, Luke's servant and best friend, and Princess Natalia, Luke's fiance.
+Acting as an anti-hero in the game is Asch the Bloody.

+Along with Van, major antagonists of the game include: Mohs, a Score-devoted leader of the Order.
+In addition, there are the 6 God-Generals of the Order including: Legretta, Tear's former master with undying loyalty to Van; Arietta, a general who took a rivalry against the party after they killed the animals that raised her; Dist, a mad scientist with ties to Jade; Sync, a mysterious masked strategist; and Largo, the leader of the Oracle's shock troops.

 Story

 Luke fon Fabre is a teenager who has been held in his manor for years by his uncle, the King of Kimlasca-Lanvaldear, after being kidnapped and started suffering amnesia.
-As Luke's teacher and the Commandant of the Oracle Knight, Van, has to leave to search for the Fon Master Ion, a proud woman known as Tear Grants tries to kill him.
+As Luke's teacher and the Commandant of the Oracle Knight, Van, has to leave to search for the Fon Master Ion, a proud woman known as Tear Grants tries to kill Van.
 As Luke intervenes, the Seventh Fonons in the two individuals' bodies react causing a hyperresonance, a reaction that sends the two flying to a land faraway.
 Tear then decides to escort Luke back to the manor in Kimlasca-Lanvaldear.
 However, the duo finds themselves in Malkuth.
-The two meet Fon Master Ion as well as Colonel Jade Curtiss from the Malkuth forces who informs them of an impending war.
+The two meet Fon Master Ion as well as Colonel Jade Curtiss from the Malkuth forces, who informs them of an impending war.
 Jade requires Luke's status as a noble to convince the King of Kimlasca to stop his forces and prevent the war.

 As Luke's group heads back to Kimlasca, they are aided by Fon Master Guardian Anise and Luke's servant Guy Cecil.
 Luke learns that Tear is Van's younger sister, who suspects Van of scheming to threaten the world.
 They also encounter the members from the Oracle Knights with one of them, Asch, sharing an extreme resemblance to Luke.
 In Kimlasca, Luke, Jade and Ion inform the King of their worries.
 Luke is then made an ambassador and is sent to Akzeriuth to help the people who are being poisoned by miasma.
 Van tells Luke he can neutralize the miasma by using his own hyperresonance which the King has been aware of to use him as a weapon.
 Luke decides to follow his master's plan.
 However, in Akzeriuth the hyperresonance destroys the land's Sephiroth tree, making the entire town be consumed by the miasma.